kaaproject/kaa/docs/v0.10.0/Programming-guide/Key-platform-features/Endpoint-ownership/index.md

 ![trustful verifier](Admin-ui/verifier-trustful.png "trustful verifier")

->**CAUTION:** Do not use this owner verifier in production because it may cause security issues.
+>**CAUTION:** Do not use trustful owner verifier in production because it may cause security issues.
 {:.caution}

 ### Facebook owner verifier